ionic-team/capacitor-site/blog/how-capacitor-works.md

 authorUrl: https://twitter.com/maxlynch
 ---

-Capacitor is a cross-platform native runtime for web apps.
+Capacitor is a cross-platform native runtime for web apps, or hybrid apps, if you prefer.
 That's quite a mouthful, what does that mean exactly?

 At a high level, that means Capacitor takes a typical browser-based web app, and then packages it up to run on iOS, Android, and PWA with access to native platform features and OS-level controls.

 Capacitor then acts as the _runtime_ facilitating communication between the web app and the underlying OS.

+## The basics

-At a high level, it looks like this:
+At a high level, Capacitor does this:

 ![Basic Capacitor Diagram](/assets/img/blog/how-capacitor-works/basic.png)